aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 **2. The attack surface includes the training data.** Data poisoning, model inversion, membership inference — none of these have analogs in traditional software security.
 They target the *learning* process, not the *execution*.

 **3. Agents take actions, not just produce output.** When an AI system can call tools, query APIs, modify files, send emails, and chain operations, it becomes a new class of insider threat.
-The 2025 Stanford AI Index Report noted AI-related incidents in business increased over 56% year over year.
-Almost all of the high-severity ones involved agentic systems, not standalone models.
+The high-severity incidents in production consistently involve agentic systems — not standalone models — because agents can take irreversible actions on behalf of users.

 **4. Prompt injection is the SQL injection of LLM systems — and there is no equivalent fix.** Parameterized queries solved SQL injection at the parsing layer.
 Prompt injection cannot be solved at the parsing layer because the model has no parser separating instructions from data.
 The 2026 OWASP LLM Top 10 still ranks prompt injection as #1, and the production incident data confirms why.